tencentyun/intlcloud-documents/yehe_doc/管理与支持/计费相关/计费说明/计费方式/预付费计费说明_intl_en.md

 | Resource release | After service suspension, if you still fail to renew your subscription, Tencent Cloud will release the resources and delete the data (which cannot be recovered).
 On the day of release, you will be notified via email, SMS, and Message Center.
 The actual notification methods depend on your message subscription configuration in [Message Center](https://console.cloud.tencent.com/message).|

 >!
-- After your subscription expires, some Tencent Cloud services allow you to continue using the services for several days, during which you will be notified to renew your subscription or top up your account.
+>- After your subscription expires, some Tencent Cloud services allow you to continue using the services for several days, during which you will be notified to renew your subscription or top up your account.
-- Some Tencent Cloud services may retain your resources for longer than 8 days after your subscription expires.
+>- Some Tencent Cloud services may retain your resources for longer than 8 days after your subscription expires.

  5. **Renew**
- You can renew your subscription in [Renewal Management](https://cloud.tencent.com/document/product/555/7454) to extend the validity period of your resources.
+ You can renew your subscription in Renewal Management to extend the validity period of your resources.

 ## Advantages
 - Has lower unit price than pay-as-you-go